sgaabdu4/vault_storage/README.md

 #### App Crashes on First Launch

-If the app crashes during storage initialization:
+If the app crashes during storage initialisation:

 1. Check that all platform requirements are met
 2. Ensure proper error handling in your `main()` function: